MCED-Galleri-HealthEconomicEval-Program/StatModel-1/README.md

 # StatModel-1
-Files to support "A Bayesian approach to sharing information on sensitivity of a Multi-Cancer Early Detection test across and within tumour types and stages"
+Files to support "A Bayesian approach to sharing information on sensitivity of a Multi-Cancer Early Detection test across and within tumour types and stages".

 This repository contains data, JAGS and R code, and some additional results supporting work done as part of a comprehensive program of NHS England funded research assessing the cost-effectiveness of the Multi-Cancer Early Detection (MCED) Galleri test within a national screening framework to support informed policy decisions.